-This week I spotted a book on a friend’s bookshelf, not one of those online bookshelves like on GoodReads but one with actual books on it.
-The book was: Crones don’t whine by Jean Shinoda Bolen.
+I spotted a book on a friend’s bookshelf, not one of those online bookshelves like on goodreads.com, but one with actual books on it.
+The book was: Crones Don’t Whine by Jean Shinoda Bolen.

-In that book I discovered that Pope Gregory I was the one who decided that Mary Magdalene had been a prostitute.
-One can only surmise why, but given that some of the so called Gnostic gospels, the ones suppressed by the Church, describe a very different Mary, one intimately linked with Jesus and one who obviously understood his message, and the fact that there is no description of Mary as a prostitute in any of the accepted Gospels, it seems to me that Gregory was out to discredit her and any role she had played.
-After all, the popes were setting up a boys club where the only role for women was in the serving classes.
+In that book, I discovered that Pope Gregory I was responsible for the common misconception that Mary Magdalene was a prostitute before she met Jesus.
+One can only surmise as to why he thought that, but given that some of the so called gnostic gospels, the ones suppressed by the Church, describe a very different Mary, one intimately linked with Jesus and one who obviously understood his message, and the fact that there is no description of Mary as a prostitute in any of the accepted Gospels, it seems to me that Gregory was out to discredit her and any role she had played.
+After all, the popes were setting up a boys club where the only roles for women would be in the serving classes.

 Words have power and they can be used in ways to uphold, embellish or destroy.
 It may be time for each of us to consider or reconsider the words we use to describe others.
 What do the words you use tell you about the value you place on the people you use them to describe?
 What does using them tell you about yourself and your values?

-One term that has had plenty of media coverage in Australia is ‘illegal immigrant’, used by politicians to describe anyone who attempts to come to Australia by boat via Indonesia seeking asylum.
+One term that has had plenty of media coverage in Australia is ‘illegal immigrant’.
+It is used by politicians to describe anyone who attempts to come to Australia by boat via Indonesia seeking asylum.
 ‘Asylum seeker’ tells a story of desperation, of people fleeing from intolerable situations.
-“Illegal immigrant’ tells a different story, of people coming without permission, and has been used to justify offshore processing and indefinite detention.
+‘Illegal immigrant’ tells a different story, of people coming without permission, and has been used to justify offshore processing and indefinite detention.
 These practices are not restricted to Australia.
-Check out the current edition of The New Internationalist magazine.

-A few posts back I wrote about self-honesty.
-It’s good for the soul of the individual.
-I’d suggest that it’s also good for the soul of the nation or the institution as well.
+If self-honesty is good for the soul of the individual, I’d suggest it’s also good for the soul of the nation or the institution as well.